jshcrowthe/howto-browser-modules/README.md

 ## Explainer

-This is an example repo illustrating some concepts of creating **browser specific** modules.
+This is an example repo illustrating some concepts of creating **browser specific** NPM modules.
+While many (admittedly most) modules published to NPM are for Node environments, this repo is designed to illustrate how to create NPM modules only targeting web environments.

 This demo does not cover isomorphic/universal modules (e.g. [firebase](https://npm.im/firebase), [moment](https://npm.im/moment), etc), only code that you would load in a browser.

+### tl;dr

+Ship both an ECMAScript Module (ESM) build and a CommonJS (CJS) build to your users.
+Do this by specifying the `pkg.module` field for your ESM entrypoint, and the `pkg.main` field for your CJS entrypoint.

+If you are not shipping isomorphic code, avoid defining a `pkg.browser`.

 ### Key points